-There are approximately 16,372 street lights illuminating the roads and footpaths in Harrow, over 2000 sign posts and 1300 bollards.
+There are around 16,372 street lights illuminating the roads and footpaths in Harrow.
+We are responsible for maintaining street lighting across the borough.

 Before you start